Cape Kannon (Kanagawa, Japan)

 It is on a rocky coast where the Kannonzaki Lighthouse, Japan's first modern lighthouse (after two reconstructions) stands, and faces the Uraga Channel, Japan's busiest sea lane.

 Cape Kannon is located 3 kilometers east from Uraga Station of Keikyu Main Line railway.
 It is now part of Kannonzaki Park.
-The visitors to the Cape Kannon area can enjoy "Ship watching".
+Visitors to the Cape Kannon area can enjoy ship watching.

-It is perhaps best known as the spot where Lemuel Gulliver, the central character of Gulliver's_Travels, landed in Japan in volume 3.
-It is featured as 'Xamoschi', a corruption of its then-spelling Kannonsaki.
+It is perhaps best known as the spot where Lemuel Gulliver, the central character of the 1726 book Gulliver's Travels, landed in Japan in volume 3.
+It is featured as Xamoschi, a corruption of its then-spelling Kannonsaki.